Passion-Over-Pain/ProjectManagementApp-Assignment/README.md

 - Some features, such as Role-Based Authentication and the integration of React with ASP.NET Core, required additional research and learning.
 This fulfilled the research component of the course.

 ### Personal Learning Outcome
-This project allowed me to integrate multiple technologies into a cohesive system while ensuring security and usability, showcasing the ability to manage real-world project requirements effectively.
+This project allowed us to integrate multiple technologies into a cohesive system while ensuring security and usability, showcasing the ability to manage real-world project requirements effectively.

 > [!Tip]
 > It doesn't get easier; you just become stronger.